 - Do you have a mortgage or other debts?
 If so, how many years will it take to be debt free?

 - How much financial help would your spouse need to keep your home afloat if you passed away?

 It’s essential to consider your coverage needs to keep your life insurance premium within budget.
 If you carry too much coverage, you could find it challenging to keep up with your life insurance bill, putting yourself at risk of policy cancellation.
 If you don’t have enough coverage, your beneficiaries may struggle financially after your death.
 A life insurance calculator can help guide you on your life insurance shopping journey, as can a consultation with a certified financial planner.

 Frequently asked questions

-While letting the plan expire in most term policies means that you’ll forego the money that you paid into it in premiums, some providers offer “return of premium” options that require users to pay higher premiums in exchange for the option to have all premium payments returned if they outlive their term.
+At the end of a term life insurance policy’s term, most plans will expire; however, policyholders may have the option to either renew the policy for a predetermined term of their choosing or convert the policy to a permanent plan, if they have elected these options at the onset of their policy.
+While letting the plan expire in most term policies means losing the money paid into premiums, some providers offer “return-of-premium” options that allow people to pay higher premiums in exchange for the option to have some or all premium payments returned if they outlive their term.

 While it is possible to take out a life insurance policy on someone else, there are some stipulations.
 For instance, there must be insurable interest between the person purchasing the policy and the person being insured, such as business partners, spouses, parents or children.
 The person purchasing the policy must prove that the death of the insured person would have an adverse financial impact on them.
 Additionally, the insured person would also need to provide their consent, as you cannot take out a policy on someone without their knowledge or agreement.